Jarvis Landry Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Recent Performances

-- In last week's outing against the Steelers, Landry was targeted 10 times, totaling 43 yards on four receptions.
+- Against the Steelers last week, Landry was targeted 10 times and picked up 43 yards on four receptions.

-- Over his last three outings, Landry has caught eight passes on 17 targets for 98 yards, averaging 32.7 yards per game.
+- Landry has eight receptions (on 17 targets) for 98 yards during his last three games, averaging 32.7 yards per game.

 Landry's Cleveland Teammates